knfs-mint-mini/actions/README.md

 [//]: # (Dynamically generate this list in the future)

-*   [OpenWeatherMap - Current Weather](./openweathermap-current-weather/README.md): Get current weather data for a specific city.
+*   [OpenWeatherMap - Current Weather](/): Get current weather data for a specific city.
-*   [Tavily Web Search](./tavily-web-search/README.md):  Search the web in real-time using the Tavily API.
+*   [Tavily Web Search](./tavily-web-search/doc.md):  Search the web in real-time using the Tavily API.
+*   [Render Chart](./render-chart/doc.md): Render chart for data

 ## Contributing